pgxcentre/genetest/docs/installation.rst

 .. note::

-    If you intend to parse *BGEN* files with the 1.3 format specifications (or more recent), you will required the :py:mod:`zstandard` module.
+    If you intend to parse *BGEN* files with the 1.3 format specifications (or more recent), you will require the :py:mod:`zstandard` module.

     .. code-block:: bash